odinb/bash-plexamp-installer/README.md

 If there is a new version, and script has been updated, you can upgrade by re-running the script, and reboot.

 For hostname-change, please make sure to reboot in-between, or you might face issues.

+### Q & A

+Q: The rPi will show up in my cast list.
+However the moment I select a song to play, it either keeps loading forever (black screen with loading circle) or it flips back to the album overview without starting the selected song.
+This is the case for all file types I’ve tried.

+A: Go into the plexamp settings (via the web UI) and select the right audio output device.
+Rebooting the rPI a second time sometimes also helps, of course only if correct audio device is chosen.